Skip to content

 Preparing the Simulation of an Energy System

-First create a simulation node eSim .
+First create a Simulation node.
 Later on, you can use this to start the system simulation.

 Click the button Simulation on the Home ribbon in the group Add to the project.

-An eSim eSim node with a subordinated scheme node is added to the project and shown in the Project explorer.
+An eSim Simulation node with a subordinated Scheme node is added to the project and shown in the Project explorer.

 Adding a Simulation Node